Table of Contents

 Step 1.
 Choose the Word file location

-If it's on a USB flash drive or SD card, connect it to your computer first.
-Choose the hard disk drive or a specific folder and click the "Scan" button.
+Choose the drive or a specific folder and click the "Scan" button.

 The software will start immediately scanning all lost data on the selected drive.
-After the scan, click "Filter", choose "Word" from the drop-down list, and click the tree view on the left side to navigate the wanted Word documents.
+After the scan, click the "Documents" option in the left panel.
+Choose "Word" from the category bar.
+Then, click "Preview".

 Was This Page Helpful?